cms-ml/documentation/content/inference/tensorflow2.md

 The current version is 2.1.0 and, at the moment, only supports inference on CPU.
 GPU support is planned for the integration of version 2.2.

-See the guide on [inference with TensorFlow 1](tensorflow1.md) or earlier versions.
+See the guide on [inference with TensorFlow 1](tensorflow1.md) for earlier versions.

 ## Software setup